ozzysmithjones/entity-component-system/README.md

 Header only entity component system.

 # Explanation
 An Entity-Component-System is a data-orientated approach of organising entities within games.
 The idea is to layout entities (game characters, walls, objects) in a cache-friendly way so that they can be processed efficiently by the CPU.
-ECS uses three concepts to structure entities in an efficient way:
+ECS uses three concepts to structure entities in an efficient manner:

 - Components: Components are structures that store data.
 - Entities: Entities in ECS are just identifiers used to associate the components that make up a single instance of an object.
 These identifiers may be indices or 64 bit values.